nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 *  `view 1`
 > Displays the details of contact indexed at 1 in the currently displayed list.
 *  `view 2`
-> Displays the details of contact indexed at 2 in the currently dispalyed list.
+> Displays the details of contact indexed at 2 in the currently displayed list.

 ![result for 'view 2'](images/viewscreenshot.PNG)